Connect with us

 Whaling attacks: Presidents, C-suite executives, and other high-ranking employees are the target of “whaling attacks,” in which the attackers try to steal sensitive information or authorize a big wire transfer without realizing it.

-CEO fraud: CEO fraud occurs when an attacker poses as a top authority figure, such as the CEO or another high-ranking colleague, in order to commit targeted assaults against lower-level employees.
+CEO fraud: CEO fraud occurs when an attacker poses as a top authority figure, such as the CEO or another high-ranking colleague, to commit targeted assaults against lower-level employees.
 Following is an attempt to force the reader to act.

 Categories of spear phishing